Architected Flexible Syntactic Foams: Additive Manufacturing and Reinforcing Particle driven Matrix Segregation: Results and Discussion

-\subparagraph{\textit{Different GMB Volume Fractions:}} Fig.~\ref{img:Comp_Plot}(a) shows the representative compressive stress-strain responses of SF60 foams with varying GMB volume fractions.
+\subparagraph{\textit{Different GMB Volume Fractions:}} \textbf{Figure} \ref{img:Comp_Plot}(a) shows the representative compressive stress-strain responses of SF60 foams with varying GMB volume fractions.
 In general, we see that these responses exhibited an initial elastic region associated with the enhanced compressive modulus compared to the pure TPU foams in this region.
-This is attributed to the large particles logded within and between the cell walls resulting in cell wall stiffening as well as creating stiff bridges between the cell walls of the segragated matrix.
+This is attributed to the large particles lodged within and between the cell walls resulting in cell wall stiffening as well as creating stiff bridges between the cell walls of the segregated matrix.
 However, we noticed that the modulus reduced in SF60-60 foams due to insufficient matrix material available to bond these GMBs for effective load transfer to occur.
-At strain values beyond this initial region, we observed a knee formation due to the initiation of particle crushing present in the gaps of the segregated matrix.
-A dominant plateau region after this knee formation is a characteristic behavior of particle crushing as discussed above in reference to Fig. \ref{img:CompAnim}(b).
-We observed that the densification region is lower than that of the pure TPU foams, and it reduced with increasing GMB volume fraction.
-This is because of lower crushing strength of GM60 particles.
-The modulus and strength for SF60 foams are summarized in Fig.~\ref{img:Comp_PlotNorm} using square markers.
+At strain values beyond this initial region, we observed a knee formation due to the initiation of particle crushing in the gaps of the segregated matrix.
+A dominant plateau region after this knee formation is a characteristic behavior of particle crushing as discussed above in reference to Figure \ref{img:CompAnim}(b).
+We observed that the densification region is lower in the syntactic foams than that of the pure TPU foams, and it reduced with increasing GMB volume fraction.
+This is because of the lower crushing strength of GM60 particles.
+The compressive modulus and strength for SF60 foams are summarized in \textbf{Figure} \ref{img:Comp_PlotNorm}(b) using square markers.